thomasclarke1969/documentation/platform/platform-api/notification-customization.md

 # Notification Customization

 Sending a Layer message or announcement will deliver a push notification to all recipients.
-Developers are free to customize the `notification` if they so choose by setting a value for the `notification` key in the message or announcement `payload`.
+Developers are free to customize the `notification` if they so choose by setting a value for the `notification` key in the message or announcement payload.

 # Basic Customization